-I often turn to this drink as soon as I feel discomfort in my pelvis and whenever I’m having an endo flare up.
+I always make this comforting drink whenever I’m having an endo flare up.
 The anti-inflammatory ingredients can really help take the edge off the pain and it’s a great caffeine free alternative to tea in the morning.
 Why not give it a go?

-This drink is great served with home made turmeric biscuits, which are super easy to make and are made with unrefined sugar!
-So nice and healthy, but you may struggle to stop at one!
+This drink is great served with home made golden turmeric and honey biscuits, which are super easy to make and are made with unrefined sugar.
+Enjoy!